In the past, to use a barrister you had to go through a solicitor or another intermediary.

 One of the main advantages of instructing a barrister directly is avoiding additional fees charged by a solicitor or other intermediary.
 You are "cutting out the middle man."

-- Giving you advice on your legal status or rights,
+- Giving you legal advice,

 - Drafting and sending documents for you,